-In this short and sweet article, HammaJack’s co-founder Ian Hammond outlines three simple steps to get on top of your SEO through a quick 10-minute SEO Audit.
+In this short-and-sweet article, HammaJack’s co-founder Ian Hammond outlines three simple steps to get on top of your SEO through a quick 10-minute SEO Audit.

-The three most important things we look for when conducting an SEO audit are:
+The three most important things we look for when conducting an SEO Site audit are:

-What is your page(s) currently set up to attract traffic for and
+Know what your your pages are currently set up to attract traffic for; and

 Site authority is one of the most important ranking factors considered by search engines.

 Basically, the more links you have referring to your site and pages, the more authority and therefore higher rank you’ll have.

 If you get a super-high authority domain like the Age, SMH, Broadsheet - this is good.